County of Conviction: San Diego

 Year of Conviction: 1996

-On May 11, 1995, Jermaine was accused of shooting and killing Ernesto Flores, a prominent member of the Mesa Locos gang.
+Jermaine Smothers was accused of shooting and killing Ernesto Flores on May 11, 1995.
 Jermaine consistently maintained that he did not shoot and kill Ernesto.
 Despite passing a polygraph examination prior to trial and despite the exceedingly unreliable eyewitnesses who claimed that they saw him shoot Flores, he was convicted of murder and conspiracy to commit murder.
 The trial judge gave him a sentence of 29 years-to-life.

-Still undeterred and in an effort to set the record straight and do the right thing, the detective dedicated the next several years to uncovering the truth about the murder.
-She interviewed several witnesses who told her who the real shooter was.
-Further, the critical eyewitnesses against Jermaine admitted they lied at his trial.
-In 2008, the detective presented the case to the California Innocence Project, shortly before her retirement.
-Since that time, both she and the California Innocence Project have jointly investigated Jermaine’s case and uncovered further evidence of innocence.
-Jermaine will soon be presenting his case to the courts.
+Over the next several years she interviewed several witnesses who told her who the real shooter was.
+Further, several of the critical eyewitnesses against Jermaine admitted they lied at his trial.
+In 2008, the detective presented the case to the California Innocence Project (CIP), shortly before her retirement.
+Since that time, both she and CIP have jointly investigated Jermaine’s case and uncovered further evidence of innocence.

 In 2018, CIP filed a post-conviction petition on Jermaine’s behalf with evidence showing the eyewitnesses were wrong in their identification and that the true perpetrator is someone else.
 His case is scheduled to go to an evidentiary hearing in March of 2019.